motdotla/writings/articles/posts/creating-your-first-heroku-buildpack.md

 ./srvdir
 ```

-Then on your computer open up Google Chrome.
+Then on your local computer open [Google Chrome](https://google.com/chrome).

 Visit the url `https://your-unique-url.srvdir.net/mupdf.tar.gz`.
 It will download the tar.gz to your machine.

 ### Host the archive remotely

-The buildpack is going to need to download the archive from somewhere remotely.
-Let's use GitHub.
+The buildpack needs a way to access the archive over the internet.
+Let's host it remotely on [GitHub](http://github.com).

 On your local machine do the following.

 ```
 mkdir mupdf-binary